Meandmybadself/pawnee-employee-directory/README.md

 The server was written using [Feathers.js](https://feathersjs.com).
 This made standing up a CRUD server pretty simple.
 And as a bonus, [authentication came cheap](https://docs.feathersjs.com/api/authentication/server.html) & keeps the riff-raff away from the mutating endpoints.
 It persists all the data in a MongoDB via Mongoose.
 I started down the path of using Elasticsearch to get some of that sweet fuzzy searching, but instead, whipped up a [custom search endpoint that allowed for fuzzy regular expressions](https://github.com/Meandmybadself/pawnee-employee-directory/blob/master/server/src/services/users/users.hooks.js#L8).

 The server is NGINX + pm2.
-PM2 watches the repository for pushes to master & rebuilds.

 ### Client

-The client was build with React, using Redux to keep data nice & tidy.
+The responsive client was build with React, using Redux to keep data nice & tidy.
 CSS was generated using [tailwindcss](https://tailwindcss.com).
-Normally, I'd opt for something that creates more reusable styles, but used tailwind given the time constraints and the fact that I knew I'd be designing the interface on the fly while developing.
+Normally, I'd opt for something that creates more reusable styles, but used tailwind given the time constraints and the fact that I knew I'd be designing the interface while developing.

 For assistance on the Redux side, I used [reselect](https://www.npmjs.com/package/reselect) & [normalizr](https://github.com/paularmstrong/normalizr) to whip the data into shape.

 The application was built using [Parcel](https://parceljs.org/).